 - Recreational therapy (held daily for all patients)

 - Music therapy (including individual music and choir dance)

 - Fitness club (intensive fitness programming is offered along with nutritional education)

 - Book club

 - Gym time (including activities such as flag football, volleyball, etc.)

-At Millcreek Behavioral Health, we understand how intimidating the end of treatment can be for many children and their families.
+At Millcreek of Magee, a behavioral disorders treatment facility in Mississippi, we understand how intimidating the end of IED treatment can be for many children and their families.
 For this reason, all discharge and aftercare planning begins at the time of admission.
-Appropriate discharge criteria is created for each patient depending upon his or her needs and treatment goals.
+Appropriate discharge criteria is created for each patient depending upon their needs and treatment goals.
 Once that criteria has been successfully met, the patient’s treatment team works with him or her as the next, most appropriate level of care is determined.
 Aftercare planning includes recommendations from the patient’s treatment team for medical, educational, and psychiatric services.
-Our staff will do everything in our power to ensure that the transition back into a less restrictive setting is a smooth and comfortable one for all parties involved, knowing that the most important thing is that your child continues to be successful.
+Our staff at our treatment center will do everything in our power to ensure that the transition back into a less restrictive setting is a smooth and comfortable one for all parties involved, knowing that the most important thing is that your child continues to be successful.